Firsts A Smile Can Make or Break

 2. First Interview

-Candidates who greet potential employers with a smile rate more hirable and competent than candidates who didn’t smile.
+Candidates who greet potential employers with a smile rate are more hirable and competent than candidates who don’t smile.
 Remember to take care of your smile for the job you want, not the job you have.
 According to a Seattle University study, 90 percent of executives surveyed said they would hire a nonsmoker over a smoker if their qualifications were equal.

 3. First Speeding Ticket